|AAMC MD-PhD Summer Undergraduate Research Programs||

 |American Hotel & Lodging Annual Scholarship Grant Program||

-Offers a variety of awards to students at the freshman through graduate level in the hotel/restaurant management, culinary arts, travel/tourism, and hotel administration majors.
+This program offers a variety of awards to students in the hotel/restaurant management, culinary arts, travel/tourism, and hotel administration majors.

 |AH&LEF Annual Scholarship|